Nelson Mandela’s Heirloom Recipe

 2 tbsp curry powder

-On the stove top, melt the butter in your Old Dutch Pot and sauté the onion, celery, garlic and bay leaves in the butter till soft but not brown.
+In your Old Dutch Pot, melt the butter and sauté the onion, celery, garlic, and bay leaves until soft but not browned.

-Add the chicken stock and bring up to the boil.
-Cover with the lid of the Old Dutch and bake for 60 minutes.
+Add the chicken stock and bring to a boil.
+Cover with the lid and bake for 60 minutes.

-Remove from oven, stir in the coconut cream and add salt and pepper to taste.
+Remove from the oven, stir in the coconut cream, and season with salt and pepper.

-Bake with the lid on for a further 30 minutes, remove from oven and gently stir in the sugar beans.
-Cover with a tea towel and set aside as you cook the chicken.
+Stir in the sugar beans, cover with a tea towel, and set aside while you cook the chicken.

-Mix together the chutney, mayonnaise, orange juice and curry powder and pour over the sizzling chicken.
-Stir well.
+Mix together the chutney, mayonnaise, orange juice, and curry powder.
+Pour over the chicken and stir well.

-Heat oven to grill.
-Arrange the peppers over the top of the sizzling chicken and grill for 10-15 minutes till the peppers are charred.
+Preheat oven to grill.
+Scatter the peppers over the chicken and grill for 10–15 minutes, or until the peppers are blistered and charred.